B00merang-Project/Windows-Longhorn/Readme.md

-Longhorn Repo - Collaborators : feren, Elbullazul, Cinnamoner (Coming soon & WIP)
+Longhorn Repo - Collaborators : feren, Elbullazul, Cinnamoner (Coming soon & WIP) **All resources belong to Microsoft Corporation.
+All rights are reserved to Microsoft.
+Windows is a trademark of Microsoft.
+Windows Vista is a trademark of Microsoft.**

 <h1>A collab to make ports of most of the Longhorn builds' themes work in Linux</h1>
 This repo will contain theme sets for most Longhorn builds to emulate the look of them as much as possible in Cinnamon, that includes: